 FIGURE 5.4.
-Mean squared forecast errors in models with seven variables (linear combinations).
-Flat: BVAR with a flat prior; MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficients priors; DIFF: VAR with variables in first differences; PLR: BVAR with the Minnesota prior and the prior for the long run; PLR tight: BVAR with the Minnesota prior and the prior for the long run with maximum tightness on the dynamic effect of the common nominal trend.
+Mean squared forecast errors in models with five variables (linear combinations).
+MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficient priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run.